Lesson Plan - Get It!

 Let's keep reading!

 Notice how McPhee ended his essay with a smooth transition from the game Monopoly to the real place that was Marven Gardens.
+(Marven Gardens in real-life, but it is Marvin Gardens in Monopoly.)

-Let's take a second to review what McPhee wrote.
+Take a second to review what McPhee wrote.

 McPhee then wrote about the real Marven Gardens, a small community outside of Atlantic City that was the last wealthy community in an otherwise crumbling area.